bao-project/bao-docs/source/development/misra.rst

 The project aims to comply with the :term:`MISRA` C:2012 coding guidelines in all C code across all repositories.
 All submitted code will be checked for :term:`MISRA` violations following the :ref:`Guideline Enforcement Plan <misra_gep>` and the :ref:`Guideline Requalification Plan
-<misra_grp>` using automated checker tools in the :ref:`CI pipeline <ci>`.
-Developers should
+<misra_grp>` using automated checker tools in the CI pipeline.
+Developers should continuously check
-continuously check for :term:`MISRA` violations by :ref:`running the checker tools locally<misra_check_locally>` at each commit.
+for :term:`MISRA` violations by :ref:`running the checker tools locally<misra_check_locally>` at each commit.
 Any violation identified in the submitted code must be justifiable and duly :ref:`deviated<deviations>`.
 These processes must be properly documented, peer-reviewed, and authorized according to the project's :ref:`contribution process <contributing>` and the guidance provided by the official `MISRA Compliance:2020 document
 <https://www.misra.org.uk/app/uploads/2021/06/MISRA-Compliance-2020.pdf>`_.

 Every :term:`developer`, reviewer, or :term:`maintainer` should familiarize themselves with, first